samouraiworld/gnodaokit/README.md

 # daokit

-**Note for Contributors**: Currently, building and testing requires using the Makefile.
-Direct use of `gnodev` wont work.
+**Note for Contributors**: Currently, building and testing require using the Makefile.
+Direct use of `gnodev` won't work.

 ```bash
 # For `gnodev`